wali-ku/BWLOCK-GPU/README.md

 sudo bash
 ```

 4. Install BWLOCK++ patched kernel on board (Long Operation - ~1 Hour).
-All the steps required to do so are automated in this [script]( ./kernel/RUN-ME.sh).
+All the steps required to do so are automated in this [script (RUN-ME.sh)]( ./kernel/RUN-ME.sh) located in *BWLOCK-GPU/kernel/* directory.
 Please note that this requires an active internet connection.

 **\[CAUTION\]** Please note that running this script will over-write the existing kernel in the */boot/* directory on your TX-2 board!